epinio/docs/docs/installation/other_inst_scenarios/install_epinio_on_k3s.md

 Follow the [instructions](https://k3s.io/) to install K3s on your system.

-The K3s version used in this how-to is mentioned above, with all options set to default.
+The K3s version used in this How-to is mentioned above, with all options set to default.

 ### Install Epinio on the Cluster